 Sites designed specifically to drive sales (including e-commerce sites) probably fall somewhere in the middle.
 That’s because visitors often require multiple site visits before they convert into a sale or new lead.
 These visitors are likely either vetting your business or comparing you to your competitors.
 Visitors who only come once and don’t convert generally represent missed opportunities for your business.
 For businesses with these kinds of blended website strategies, the surface-level frequency and recency data provided in your basic Google Analytics dashboard is not enough.

-Create Segments Based on Frequency
+How do I Create New Segments Based on Frequency & Recency?

 To really dive deep into your frequency data, you’ll want to create Segments using specified frequency and recency buckets.
 Segments are audience groups in Google Analytics that allow you to see how specific types of users or customers interact on your site.
 Many casual Google Analytics users create segments based on demographic data, like age and gender.
 By creating more targeted segments using behavioral data, you gain a deeper understanding of site visitors that helps you improve your website or lead generation funnel and convert more traffic.

 Click on the red “+ New Segment” button.
 Name your new segment–in this case, I went with “Frequent Customers”–and set the criteria.
-Under the “Behavior” tab, I chose to segment customers who have visited in the last week and have also been to the site more than three times.
+Under the Behavior tab, I chose to segment customers who have visited in the last week and have also been to the site more than three times.
 Once you’ve set your own criteria, just click “Save” and you’re done!

 Navigate back to any of the reporting dashboards.
 In this case, I chose to look at Acquisition channels.
 I add in my recently created segment and can now compare my total user base with my frequent customers.